nnarain/nnarain.github.io/_posts/2015-12-05-Blog Comments using Github's Issue Tracker. Part 2.md

 In the [first part]({% post_url 2015-12-05-Blog Comments using Github's Issue Tracker %}) of this tutorial we setup the layout for our comment section.
 In this part we will be adding the functionality to get and post comments.

-At the bottom of the _layout/post.html file, I added sound code that initializes the page when the document loads, we will be filling in those function in this tutorial.
+At the bottom of the _layout/post.html file, I added some code that initializes the page when the document loads, we will be filling in those function in this tutorial.

 ```javascript
 {% raw %}